elm-lang/navigation/README.md

 # Navigation

-This is a library for managing browser navigation yourself.

-The core functionality is the ability to &ldquo;navigate&rdquo; to new URLs, changing the address bar of the browser *without* the browser kicking off a request to your servers.
-Instead, you manage the changes yourself in Elm.

-This is common in single-page apps (SPAs) where you switch between different pages without doing a full refresh.
-This can mean you have less network traffic and get people from page to page more quickly.
+Normally when the address bar changes, the browser sends some HTTP requests to load new pages.

+This library lets you capture navigation and handle it yourself.
+No need to kick off a request to your servers.

 ## Examples